kylemiller13/currency-exchanger/README.md

 #### By Kyle Miller

-#### A website which a user can use to determine the exchange value for any amount of US Currency.
+#### A website which a user can choose a selected currency and will get the exchange value for the amount the user has inputted.

 ## Technologies Used